Futurist-Forever/DSA-Masterclass/docs/LIST_OF_PROGRAMS.md

 * delete an element from a specific position of the array.
 * linear search to search an element
 * traversal of the array

+6. **Matrix:** Write a program to perform the following operations on a given square matrix using functions:
+* Find the no.of nonzero elements
+* Display upper triangular matrix
+* Display the elements of just above and below the main diagonal

+7. **Sparse Matrix using 2D Array:** WAP to represent a given sparse matrix in 3-tuple format using 2-D array.

+8. **Sparse Matrix Transpose:** WAP to perform transpose of a given sparse matrix in 3-tuple format.

+9. **Linked List:** Write a program to create a single linked list of n nodes and perform the following menu based operations on it using function:
+* Insert a node at specific position
+* Insert after a given data
+* Deletion of an element from specific position
+* Delete of a given data
+* Count nodes
+* Traverse the linked list